 5) Biological Sciences

-These degrees have a lot in common with medical school.
-You might be able to specialize in specific areas like human biology, biotechnology, or pre-medicine.
-The average acceptance to medical school for these students is 38.88%.
-Sample courses include:
+Biological sciences majors have a lot in common with medical school.
+Biological majors might be able to specialize in specific areas like human biology, biotechnology, or pre-medicine.
+The medical school admissions rate for biological sciences majors is 36%.
+Sample courses for this major include:

 - Cell Biology